davidseegert/SFML-and-Eclipse/readme.md

 ![Creating a new project.](new_project.png)

-## Step 3: Setup the Project-Properties
+## Step 3: Setup the project-properties
 After you created your project right-click on it in the Project Explorer and select `Properties`.
 ### Setup the include path.